 The results and future developments

 “We have architected, invented, and built our system in house,” stated Czinger.
-“We use automated design with AI elements, proprietary materials, purpose-built AM machines, and a fixtureless assembly cell using proprietary adhesives and metrology to design, build, and assemble.
+“We use automated design with AI elements, proprietary materials, purpose-built Additive Manufacturing machines, and a fixtureless assembly cell using proprietary adhesives and metrology to design, build, and assemble.
 There are over 470 patents filed around that production platform and three subsystems.”
 The results of this technology and work are perhaps summed up best in Czinger’s hypercar: the 21C.

 While the number of additively manufactured parts is still increasing, the current version of the 21C has over 350 AM parts, with major applications including the front and rear impact structures, the rear subframe, and entire front structural assembly.
 The list of metal AM parts continues under the hood with powertrain components, including the intake plenums, all of the exhaust components and heat shielding.
 Additionally, the gearbox casing is fully optimised for AM and will be additively manufactured for the production 21C vehicle.
 “We are continually iterating the 21C and seeing further improvements on the horizon including optimised, printed cell carriers for the battery,” said Kenworthy.
 “About 20% of the car’s total mass is made with metal AM.
 As we further lightweight some components, we redesign others for AM, so it has remained at roughly the same overall percentage as the structure evolved over the last few years.”